Advertising on Facebook

 Have you tried advertising on Facebook?
 It’s easier and more affordable than you might think.

 Keep in mind that Facebook is constantly A/B testing (e. g. checking to see if any new layouts or color schemes, etc. will make you click more), so these instructions might be a little out of date after a while.
-This is what currently works.
+This has worked in the past.
+It might not any more.
 Caveat emptor.

 About half the time, Facebook will just come to you and suggest you start advertising.
 I can’t say what their algorithm is for selecting a post to promote, although they usually suggest a popular one.
 If they are not suggesting a post you want to promote (e. g. you would prefer to promote another one), or you are new to promotions and there are no suggestions, or you just want to see how to start one from scratch, go to your Author Page and go to Publishing Tools, then, on the right, pull down on Help and click Advertiser Support.
 This will get you to the Facebook for Business page.
 In the upper right corner, click Create Ad.